heytaco-anywhere/heytaco-anywhere.github.io/content/docs/heytaco-anywhere/index.md

 ### What is Heytaco Anywhere?

 [HeyTaco!](https://www.heytaco.chat/) is a great tool; it sparks conversations and builds stronger relationships by giving 🌮 in Slack and Microsoft teams.
-But all of the conversations don't occur only in Slack and Teams.
+But all conversations don't occur only in Slack and Teams.
 In many cases, it happens in other services; for engineers, Github (or Gitlab) is usually one of the places to discuss; for business managers, Jira is one of the places to debate.

-Heytaco Anywhere expands HeyTaco! to other services, not only Slack and Teams.
-By being enabled to send 🌮 in Github, Jira, and other services, eventually, it spread fun and celebrated to all the places.
+**Heytaco Anywhere expands HeyTaco! to other services, not only Slack and Teams.** By expand 🌮 to Github, Jira, and other services, eventually, it spread fun and celebrated to all the places.

 ### How does it works?